aZaChris/workshop-labs-Deploying-an-E-commerce-Site-on-AWS/README.md

 ### Step-by-Step Instructions

 1. **Create Security Group**
-   - Navigate to EC2 Dashboard > Security Groups
+   - Navigate to VPC Dashboard > Security Groups
-   - Create in your VPC
+   - Create the security group
    - Name: ecommerce-sg
    - Description: E-commerce security rules
+   - In inbound rules select SSH Type and on source set "Anywhere-IPv4"
+   - In inbound rules select HTTP Type and on source set "Anywhere-IPv4"
+   - Leave the Outbound rules untouched
+   - Save the security group by clicking on the "Create security group" button

 ```bash
 # Create security group